-Watching what others do: How was our session in relation to others?
+Watching what others do: It might be useful to spend some time watching other paddlers.
+How was our session in relation to others?
 Why did we/they have good lines down the river?
 Are we able to relate their skills to ours?

 Consider what you will take away: What have we learnt today?
+Can we identify what went well and what didn't?
 What can we focus on next time?